-To determine the effect of the swelling and shrinkage cyclic treatments on the shear capacity of the glueline and to gain further understanding on the glueline quality for all species and adhesives investigated, block shear strength testing was conducted according to Appendix D of AS/NZS1328.1 (1998).
-Visual wood fibre assessment (WFA) of the separated glueline according to ASTM D5266-13 (2020) was also performed.
-As presented in Figure 1, two samples from the 50 mm section were extracted for testing, corresponding to 30 samples for each of the two tested conditions.
-One of the samples was tested prior to cyclic treatment (referred to as 'DRY') and the second directly after being exposed to the cycling treatment explained in b) through d) of Section 3.3.2, i.e. two full cycles (referred to as 'CYCLED').
+To determine the effect of the swelling and shrinkage cyclic treatments on the shear capacity of the glueline and to gain further understanding on the glueline quality for all species and adhesives investigated, block shear strength testing was conducted according to Appendix D of AS/NZS 1328.1 (1998).
+Visual wood fibre assessment (WFA) of the separated glueline according to ASTM D5266-13 (2020) was also performed to estimate the wood failure percentage.
+As presented in Fig. 1, two samples from the 50 mm section were extracted for testing, corresponding to 30 samples for each of the two tested conditions.
+One of the samples was tested prior to cyclic treatment (referred to as 'DRY') and the second directly after being exposed to the cycling treatment explained in b) through d) of Sect.
+3.3.2, i.e. two full cycles (referred to as 'CYCLED').

-The block shear tests were carried out using a block shear jig (as presented in Figure 6) in a Universal Testing Machine (Shimadzu AG-X, Japan) fitted with a 100 kN load cell and tested at a stroke rate of 1.5 mm/min.
+The block shear tests were carried out using a block shear jig (as presented in Fig. 6) in a Universal Testing Machine (Shimadzu AG-X, Japan) fitted with a 100 kN load cell and tested at a stroke rate of 1.5 mm/min.